SKopecz/PositiveIntegrators.jl/docs/src/robertson_benchmark.md

 In the following we show several work-precision diagrams, which compare the different methods with respect to computing time and the respective error.
 We focus solely on adaptive methods, since the time interval ``(0, 10^{11})`` is very large.

-Since the Robertson problem is stiff, we need to use a proper implicit scheme to compute its reference solution, see the [solver guide](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/#Stiff-Problems).
+Since the Robertson problem is stiff, we need to use a suited implicit scheme to compute its reference solution, see the [solver guide](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/#Stiff-Problems).
+Note that we cannot use the recommended method `radau()`, since `prob_pds_robertson` uses [StaticArrays](https://juliaarrays.github.io/StaticArrays.jl/stable/) instead of arrays of `Float64`.

 ```@example ROBER
 # select solver to compute reference solution